nicholaswilde/homelab-terraform/README.md

 [Terraform][1] is used to deploy resources in my [homelab][4].
 Specifically, containers and virtual machines in Proxmox.

+I am using the [Telmate/proxmox provider][7] for my homelab setup.

+My homelab has `arm64` and `amd64` clusters and so this repo needs to be able to handle both.

 Ansible is used to configure my homelab.
 See [Homelab Playbooks][3].

 ---